S-Lancien/SLN_SPcascadingdropdown/README.md

 Overview
 --------
-SPcascadingdropdown is a Javascript utility which allows you to create Cascade DropDownlists for SharePoint 2010 using the COM(Client Object Model).
+SPcascadingdropdown is a Javascript utility which allows you to create Cascade DropDownLists for SharePoint 2010 using the COM(Client Object Model).

+You will be able to use Cascade DropDownLists on a page or a webpart : not only in forms.

-All you need is jQuery (tested with version 1.10.2).
+- All you need is jQuery (tested with version 1.10.2).
-Multiple levels of Cascade DropdownLists can be used.
+- Multiple levels of Cascade DropdownLists can be used.

 Here is a little sample :